By Andrea Wachter, LMFT

 - I am sorry for making you drink disgusting diet shakes and eat tasteless diet foods.

-— I am sorry for stuffing you with excess food and then shaming you when you were only responding to the starvation and self-hate that I was inflicting on you.
+- I am sorry for stuffing you with excess food and then shaming you when you were only responding to the restrictions and self-hate that I was inflicting on you.